 Overspending can happen when your income is just not enough.
 But most times, it’s due to not budgeting, a lack of financial goals, trying to keep up, or entitled spending.

-If you’re not careful, the consequences of overspending can be detrimental to your financial well-being.
+If you’re not careful, the consequences of overspending can be detrimental to your financial security.

 Luckily, it’s not too late to turn it around!
 You need to assess the damage and handle your debt, budget, set financial goals, save for emergencies, and live within your means.